pulpiks/bio/README.md

-# bio
+# Personal technical blog
-online profile

-This is my project like a sandbox where I test modern technologies based on Javascript whether frontend stack or backend.
+This is kind of sandbox for future and current code experiments.
+I'm gonna fill in the data as soon as I can.
+There are some articles, short biography, examples of projects and some conclusions that I make on an as needed basis..